ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Bruce William McClelland - ARRIS International Plc

 Yeah.
 So I guess the way to think of it is in two pieces.
-One is around the DRAM component, the other is around Flash and both we've got visibility and kind of supply locked in through at least through third quarter, given the lead times and the fact that we're running our own factories.
+One is around the DRAM component, the other is around Flash, and both we've got visibility and kind of supply locked in through at least through third quarter, given the lead times and the fact that we're running our own factories.
 Our production planning goes out at least that far.
 And then I think we've got a pretty good view on what the fourth quarter looks like from a, I'll call it a, not to exceed perspective.
 So that's really the way we've come at it and again, I think we're incrementally positive on, as Dave said, both revenue and margin and ultimately on EPS here.

 A – [00466D-E Dave Potts]>: And, I don't think our perspective on memory has changed much from when we were together in New York, to be honest with you.